Photo by Mickey Slind

 --Jimmy Buffett: "Death of an Unpopular Poet"

-Click here to go to the Luther College website for History 185, or for an archived version of the class page on my own website, click here.
+Click here to go to an archived version of the course site,

 If you want to spend some time "Wastin' Away in Margaritaville," go to Jimmy's official site, or if you'd like to "Hear it on the Coconut Telegraph," try out Radio Margaritaville (where I was featured as the "Fruitcake on the Radio" (guest DJ) on March 30, 2016).